 - 2 Tbs caster sugar

 - 2 tbs Panch Porah spice mix or something similar

 - Sauté onions & garlic in butter for a few minutes, then add chopped livers and cognac and sauté for a further minute- put into a large mixing bowl

-- Add rest of ingredients up to egg and mix together well
+- Add rest of the ingredients up to the egg and mix together well

 - Line a (10cm by 30cm, 7cm high) terrine dish with prosciutto, overlapping each piece and allowing extra over the sides to fold over at the end.